Visa Applications and Intial Entry

 Applying for a Visa

 You can apply for a visa after you have received the appropriate documents from our offices.
 NOTE: Not all visits require a visa (see below).
-Students will either receive an I-20 or a DS-2019 from Caltech.
+Students will receive either an I-20 or a DS-2019 from Caltech.
 Scholars may receive a DS-2019, an I-797A approval notice, or another appropriate document.

 The first step is scheduling an appointment at your local U.S. Embassy or Consulate.
 Each consular post has a different process for scheduling an appointment.
 Follow the instructions on the consulate's website, review the list of documents to bring to the interview, and pay attention to the timeline for visa appointments and issuance.